bittyphp/bitty-middleware/README.md

 ### Default Handler

 The default handler is what gets called when nothing else processes the request.
-It must be an instance of `Bitty\Middleware\RequestHandlerInterface`.
+It must be an instance of `Psr\Http\Server\RequestHandlerInterface`.
 By default, this is just a class that returns a 404 Not Found response.
 You can override the default handler to be anything you want, but you don't have to.

 For more information, see the section on Creating a Request Handler.